 The Serengeti is one of the last remaining sites in the world that hosts an intact community of large mammals.
 These animals roam over vast swaths of land, some migrating thousands of miles across multiple countries following seasonal rainfall.
-As human encroachment around the park becomes more intense, these species are forced to alter their behaviours in order to survive.
+As human encroachment around the region becomes more intense, these species are forced to alter their behaviours in order to survive.
 Increasing agriculture, poaching, and climate abnormalities contribute to changes in animal behaviours and population dynamics, but these changes have occurred at spatial and temporal scales which are difficult to monitor using traditional research methods.
 There is a great urgency to understand how these animal communities function as human pressures grow, both in order to understand the dynamics of these last pristine ecosystems, and to formulate effective management plans to conserve and protect the integrity of this unique biodiversity hotspot.

-To this end, DeepMind is collaborating with ecologists and conservationists to develop machine learning methods to help study the behavioural dynamics of an entire African animal community in the Serengeti National Park in Tanzania.
-The Serengeti region is globally unparalleled in its biodiversity, hosting an estimated 70 large mammal species and 500 bird species, thanks in part to its unique geology and varied habitat types.
+To this end, DeepMind is collaborating with ecologists and conservationists to develop machine learning methods to help study the behavioural dynamics of an entire African animal community in the Serengeti National Park and Grumeti Reserve in Tanzania.
+The Serengeti-Mara ecosystem is globally unparalleled in its biodiversity, hosting an estimated 70 large mammal species and 500 bird species, thanks in part to its unique geology and varied habitat types.
 Almost a decade ago, the Serengeti Lion Research program installed hundreds of motion-sensitive cameras within the core of the protected area.
 The cameras are triggered by passing wildlife, capturing animal images frequently, across vast spatial scales, allowing researchers to study animal behaviour, distribution, and demography with great spatial and temporal resolution.

 Over the last nine years, the team has collected and stored millions of photos like the one above.
 Until now, volunteers from across the world have helped to identify and count the species in the photos by hand using the Zooniverse web-based platform, which hosts many similar projects for citizen-scientists.
 This has resulted in a rich dataset, Snapshot Serengeti, featuring labels and counts for around 50 different species.
 Currently, the annotation process is labor intensive and time-consuming: it takes up to a year from the time a camera is triggered until labels are collected from volunteers.
 This bottleneck has not only impeded scientists’ ability to perform basic research, but has made it hard for conservationists to react adaptively to challenges and perturbations disrupting the ecosystem.
 To help researchers unlock this data with greater efficiency, we’ve used the Snapshot Serengeti dataset to train machine learning models to automatically detect, identify, and count animals.